alvinng4/grav_sim/README.md

 * Barnes-Hut algorithm with linear octree
 * Particle-Mesh method for cosmological structure formation
 * Multiple sample projects
-* Tutorial: 6 steps to N-body simulation

 ## 6 steps to N-body simulation

+A short course to teach beginners how to write fast and clean N-body gravity simulations code in Python.

 Homepage: https://alvinng4.github.io/grav_sim/6_steps_to_n_body_simulation/